BOROUGH GREEN PARISH COUNCIL

 But Please, no electric scooters or cars.

-Basted Mill Public Open Space - Boundary map PUBLIC RIGHTS OF WAY MAP
+Basted Mill Public Open Space - Boundary map

 Many thanks to Nisa Stores for replanting Sandra's Memorial and the Village Centre Planters, with winter planting died back.
 They have also been diligently watering it as well.